 The GIP Team is encouraged to solicit input from each Stakeholder Group and Constituency in the early stages of the GIP.
 Stakeholder Groups and Constituencies should be provided sufficient time to provide input from the moment that the input is requested by the GIP Team, noting that in certain circumstances such as an external deadline that affects the GIP Team’s ability to complete its work, this timeframe may be short.

 The GIP Team is also encouraged to seek the input of other ICANN Advisory Committees and Supporting Organizations, if deemed relevant and as appropriate, that may have expertise, experience or an interest in the issue under consideration in the GIP.
+In this regard, it is recommended that the GIP Chair consult with the GNSO Council Liaison to the GAC or equivalent regarding the best way to achieve early GAC participation or consultation with respect to the issues under consideration.
 Solicitation of opinions should be done in the early stages of the GIP.

 At the end of its deliberations, the GIP Team shall develop proposed GNSO input relating to the topic for which the GIP was initiated.
 At the same time, the GIP Team may also conclude that no input is desirable or needed.